jono-rams/Enigma/README.md

 This branch contains the Source Code for the Binaries.

 ## RELEASES & UPDATES
-### V2.0
-* Added ability to read from and write to files when encrypting.

 ### V1.2
 * Added ability to offset Rotors for continued use from previous state.